kshaffer/courses/mt4-assign.md

 ## Prep for January 20/21 (Tuesday/Wednesday)

+Please read the following:
-Please read [Analyzing poetry](http://openmusictheory.com/analyzingPoetry.html) on *Open Music Theory*, a short but helpful guide by Jonathan Sircy, English professor at my former institution.
+- [Analyzing poetry](http://openmusictheory.com/analyzingPoetry.html) on *Open Music Theory*, a short but helpful guide by Jonathan Sircy, English professor at my former institution.
+- [The Twitter Essay](http://www.hybridpedagogy.com/journal/the-twitter-essay/), an introduction to what we'll be doing with Twitter this semester, by Jesse Stommel.

 Optional: You may be interested in reading/listening to Jonathan's new article in the journal *Hybrid Pedagogy*: ["Faithful Listening."](http://www.hybridpedagogy.com/journal/faithful-listening/) It may be a helpful guide to engaging texts and texted music this semester, as well as an insight into what your professors are (and aren't) doing when they grade your written work. :)